mkellock/ValidatingAdmissionWebhook/readme.md

 ## Features

-- Validates `CREATE` operations for `nodes` via a Kubernetes ValidatingWebhook.
+- Validates `CREATE` operations for `nodeclaims` from Karpenter via a Kubernetes ValidatingWebhook.
 - Queries AWS EC2 Subnet API for `AvailableIpAddressCount`.
 - Caches subnet queries for 15 seconds to reduce AWS API calls.
-- Rejects node creation when available IP count falls below a configurable threshold.
+- Rejects NodeClaim creation when available IP count falls below a configurable threshold.
 - Comprehensive logging for debugging and observability.

 ## Configuration